davdar/maam/writeup/pldi15.markdown

 # Introduction

-Traditional practice in the program analysis literature, be it for points-to, flow, shape analysis or others, is to fix a language and its abstraction (a computable, sound approximation to the "concrete" semantics of the language) and investigate its effectiveness.
-These one-off abstractions require effort to design and prove sound.
+Traditional practice in the program analysis via abstract interpretation is to fix a language (as a concrete semantics) and an abstraction (as an abstraction map, concretization map or Galois connection) before constructing a static analyzer that it sound with respect to both the abstraction and the concrete semantics.
+Thus, each pairing of abstraction and semantics requires a one-off manual derivation of the abstract semantics and a construction of a proof of soundness.

-Consequently later work has focused on endowing the abstraction with a number of knobs, levers, and dials to tune precision and compute efficiently.
-These parameters come in various forms with overloaded meanings such as object, context, path, and heap sensitivities, or some combination thereof.
-These efforts develop families of analyses for a specific language and prove the framework sound.
+Work has focused on endowing abstractions with a knobs, levers, and dials to tune precision and compute efficiently.
+These parameters come with overloaded meanings such as object-, context-, path-, and heap-sensitivities, or some combination thereof.
+These efforts develop families of analyses _for a specific language_ and prove the framework sound.

-But even this framework approach suffers from many of the same drawbacks as the one-off analyzers.
-They are language specific, preventing reuse across languages and thus requiring similar abstraction implementations and soundness proofs.
-This process is difficult and error prone.
-It results in a cottage industry of research papers on varying frameworks for varying languages.
-It prevents fruitful insights and results developed in one paradigm from being applied to others.
+But this framework approach suffers from many of the same drawbacks as the one-off analyzers.
+They are language-specific, preventing reuse of concepts across languages and require similar re-implementations and soundness proofs.
+This process is still manual, tedious, difficult and error-prone.
+And, changes to the structure of the parameter-space require a completely new proof of soundness.
+And, it prevents fruitful insights and results developed in one paradigm from being applied to others, e.g., functional to object-oriented and _vice versa_.

-In this paper, we propose an alternative approach to structuring and implementing program analysis.
+We propose an automated alternative approach to structuring and implementing program analysis.
 Inspired by
 \citeauthor*{dvanhorn:Liang1995Monad}'s \emph{Monad transformers for
-modular interpreters} \citeyearpar{dvanhorn:Liang1995Monad}, we propose to use concrete interpreters in monadic style.
-As we show, classical program abstractions can be embodied as language-independent monads.
+modular interpreters} \citeyearpar{dvanhorn:Liang1995Monad}, we propose to start with concrete interpreters in a specific monadic style.
+Changing the monad will change the interpreter from a concrete interpreter into an abstract interpreter.
+As we show,
+classical program abstractions can be embodied as language-independent monads.
 Moreover, these abstractions can be written as monad transformers, thereby allowing their composition to achieve new forms of analysis.
-We show that these monad transfomers obey the properties of \emph{Galois connections} \cite{dvanhorn:Cousot:1977:AI} and introduce the concept of a \emph{Galois transfomer}, a monad transfomer that forms a Galois connection.
+We show that these monad transfomers obey the properties of \emph{Galois connections} \cite{dvanhorn:Cousot1979Systematic} and introduce the concept of a \emph{Galois transfomer}, a monad transfomer that forms a Galois connection.

-Most significantly, these Galois transformers can be proved sound once and for all.
+Most significantly, these Galois transformers can be proved sound once and used everywhere.
 Abstract interpreters, which take the form of monad transformer stacks coupled together with a monadic interpreter, inherit the soundness properties of each element in the stack.
 This approach enables reuse of abstractions across languages and lays the foundation for a modular metatheory of program analysis.

 ## Contributions